vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 public static native Object callOriginalMethod(String key, Object thiz, Object[] args);
 {% endhighlight %}

-First argument is the 'unique key' used to identify original method from dictionary data structure, the second one is the _this_ object and the last one is the arguments array.
+First argument is the 'unique key' used to identify original method from dictionary data structure, and the second one is the _this_ object and the last one is the arguments array.

 Suppose the method you want to hook is _GetDeviceID_ within _TelephonyManager_ class, the key used by the framework to identify that method is: XXX
 Basically, it is the concatenation of classname, methodname and method signature.

-The "patch" code contains the alternative code to execute when a call is hooked, users can define they own "patch" code.
+The "patch" code contains the alternative code to execute when a call is hooked.
+Users can define they own "patch" code.
 The following is an example of a "patch" method for _getDeviceId_ API method :

 {% highlight Java linenos %}
 package org.test.patchcode